MohamedKhedr700/core-event/README.md

 }
 ```

-To define the `User` class events, we have two ways:
+To define the eventable class ex:`User` model events, we have two ways:

-1. Using `getEvents` method.
+1. Define `getEvents` method.

 ``` php
 <?php